 However, in a high speed or ultra high speed system, even these maximal matching scheduling algorithms may become a potential problem.
 As the length of a time slot shrinks with the increase in line card rate, it may become too stringent to calculate a schedule in each single time slot.
-In such a case, pipelining scheduling can be adopted to relax the time constraint.
-In [16] a pipelined version of the RRGS algorithm was reported, in which each input port is assigned a scheduler.
+In such a case, pipelining scheduling is needed to relax the time constraint.
+In [17] a pipelined version of the RRGS algorithm was reported, in which each input port is assigned a scheduler.
 The scheduler of an input port selects an idle output port, and passes the result to the next input port.
 The process goes on until all input ports have been visited.
 However, this approach introduces an extra delay equal to the switch size.
-In [17] the pipelined maximal-sized matching algorithm (PMM) was proposed, which employs multiple identical schedulers.
+In [18] the pipelined maximal-sized matching algorithm (PMM) was proposed, which employs multiple identical schedulers.
 Each of these schedulers independently works towards a schedule for a future time slot.
-As pointed out in [18], PMM is "more a parallelization than a pipeline" since there is no information exchange between schedulers.
-[18] further proposed to pipeline the iterations of iterative matching algorithms such as PIM and iSLIP by adopting multiple sub-schedulers, each of which taking care of a single iteration and passing the intermediate result to the next sub-scheduler in the pipeline.
-One problem with this approach is that it may generate grants for transmission to an empty VOQ since at any time a sub-scheduler has no idea about the progress at other sub-schedulers and may try to schedule a packet that has already been scheduled by other sub-schedulers.
+As pointed out in [19], PMM is "more a parallelization than a pipeline" since there is no information exchange between schedulers.
+[19] further proposed to pipeline the iterations of iterative matching algorithms such as PIM and iSLIP by adopting multiple sub-schedulers, each of which taking care of one single iteration and passing the intermediate result to the next sub-scheduler in the pipeline.
+One problem with this approach is that it may generate grants for transmission to an empty VOQ since at any time a sub-scheduler has no idea about the progress at other sub-schedulers and may try to schedule a packet that has already been scheduled by other subschedulers.
 As a result, the service a VOQ receives may exceed its actual needs and is wasted.

-In this paper, we will provide a mechanism to pipeline the packet scheduling in the OpCut switch.
+In this paper, we will study the packet scheduling problem in the OpCut switch.
 The rest of this paper is organized as follows.
-Section II briefly introduces the OpCut switch architecture and the basic packet scheduler in this switch.
-Section III presents the pipelining mechanism for packet scheduling in the OpCut switch.
-Section IV describes an adaptive pipelined packet scheduling scheme.
+Section II introduces the OpCut switch architecture.
+Section III presents the basic packet scheduler for the OpCut switch.
+Section IV proposes a mechanism to pipeline the scheduling procedure, including an adaptive pipelining scheme.
 Section V presents the simulation results.
-Finally, Section VI concludes the paper.
+Section VI compares the Op-Cut switch with some recently proposed architectures.
+Finally Section VII concludes the paper.